LocationBlueys Beach, Australia

 BuilderSugar Creek Building

-From the architect.
+Text description provided by the architects.
 Blueys Beach is a popular holiday destination, on the Mid North Coast of NSW.
 The original houses in this coastal village are simple fibro or weatherboard structures.
 They are weather beaten and basic, yet they generally offer a relaxing beach holiday experience.
 Unfortunately, when properties change hands, original buildings are often replaced by large suburban houses, which have little recognition of place and relate poorly to the immediate context

 This house was designed on an empty but narrow (12m x 42m) block.
 A large Angophera tree and some Cabbage palms exist at the front of the block, there was also a large Angophera at the rear.
 The site slopes gently down to the rear, and overlooks grassland and forested hills.